Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

 I do like lemon pepper wings, but Wingstop really goes for it with the lemon and oil here.
 These things are rich as can be.
-I like them better than Wingstop’s Hawaiian flavor, but after a while, they just feel a little too decadent.
+I prefer them to Hawaiian, but after a while, they start to feel a bit too indulgent.

 12. Hawaiian Wings